 A Pipeline User shall not be entitled to have access to the information contained in the Supply Point Register except to the extent the Code provides for such information to be made available to such Pipeline User.

-Upon a request by any Pipeline User identifying a Supply Meter Point Reference Number, the Pipeline Operator will provide to the Pipeline User certain details (which may be specified in the Manual) recorded in the Supply Point Register for the Supply Point in which the Supply Meter Point is comprised.
+Upon a request by any Pipeline User identifying a Supply Meter Point Reference Number, the Pipeline Operator will provide to the Pipeline User certain details (which may be specified in the Manual or the UK Link Manual) recorded in the Supply Point Register for the Supply Point in which the Supply Meter Point is comprised.

-Following the rejection of a Supply Point Nomination or a Supply Point Confirmation:

-(a) the Proposing User may within 10 Business Days after such rejection notify the Pipeline Operator that the Pipeline User considers that any details recorded in respect of the Proposed Supply Point in the Supply Point Register are incorrect or that details which should be so recorded are absent from the Supply Register;

-(b) where the Pipeline User so notifies the Pipeline Operator:

-(i) the Pipeline User shall at the same time provide details of what it considers the relevant details should be and its reasons for so considering;

-(ii) the Pipeline Operator will, as soon as reasonably practicable after the Pipeline User's notification, consider the details and reasons provided by the Pipeline User, and where it is reasonably satisfied that any of the relevant details in the Supply Point Register are incorrect or that details which should be so recorded are absent from the Supply Point Register the Pipeline Operator will (within 5 Days after being so satisfied) amend such details and will not reject (on the same grounds) a further Supply Point Nomination or Supply Point Confirmation in respect of the Proposed Supply Point.
+For the purposes of this Clause 2.7 the provisions of paragraph 1.9.7 of Section Gof the UNC shall apply with the following changes:

+the reference to paragraph 2.3.6(b) of Section G of the UNC shall be interpreted as a reference to paragraph 2.3.6(b) as incorporated into this Part CI by Clause 10.1

+the reference to paragraph 2.6.2(b) of Section G of the UNC shall be interpreted as a reference to paragraph 2.6.2(b) as incorporated into this Part CI by Clause 13.1

+t.

 Without prejudice to any other provision of the Code, Pipeline Users and the Pipeline Operator agree: